Separation anxiety in babies and toddlers

 Your baby may exhibit stranger anxiety around close relatives or even the less involved parent but don’t take this as a sign that your baby doesn’t love them.
 At this stage of development, their preference is simply based on who cares for them most often.

-If you're curious about what happens during this month, glimpse into what you might experience with the .
+(If you're curious about what else happens during this month, glimpse into what you might experience with the .)

-Depending on the child, separation anxiety may increase or decrease as they go from crawling to walking.
-(Check out our article to learn more on walking.)
-However, by this stage, toddlers start to understand that when their parents leave, they always return.
-Continued practice with coming and going in settings such as daycare helps decrease anxiety.
-Their increasing language skills also help toddlers cope more effectively with their parent absence.
+Depending on the child, separation anxiety may increase or decrease as they go from crawling to .
+However, by this stage, toddlers are beginning to understand that when their parents leave, they always return.
+Continued practice with coming and going in settings such as daycare can help decrease anxiety and reinforce that temporary separation is just that — temporary.
+Their increasing language skills also help toddlers cope more effectively with their parents’ absence.

-Toddlers may exhibit less intense separation anxiety, and for longer periods of time, because of their improved memory and awareness of their environment.
+Toddlers may show less intense but more prolonged separation anxiety, largely due to their growing memory and increased awareness of their surroundings.
+For example, a toddler might cry at daycare drop-off every morning for a few weeks, but often settles down within minutes — they remember that you'll be back soon.
+However, a younger baby likely can't make that connection yet, so their distress may last longer and feel more intense in the moment.
 For those frantically searching "when does separation anxiety end" about their pre-schooler, you're not alone.
-It’s not uncommon for young children to experience some distress when separating from their parents until 3 years old. [] However, the intensity of symptoms typically starts decreasing around 18 months.
+It’s not uncommon for young children to experience some distress when separating from their parents until around 3 years old [].
+However, the intensity of symptoms typically decreases beginning around 18 months.

 Separation anxiety signs are usually easy to spot in young children.
 The main ones include intense crying and clinginess.
 However, not all children will exhibit these signs.